Markus-N/yt_dlp_gui/README.md

 This tool has been developed and tested on Linux, other operating systems could need some minor adaptations for handling absolute/relative file names and line endings.

+# Known bugs
+See "Issues".
+If you don't find your problem there, please also check closed issues before opening a new issue.
+Maybe you find a solution there.

 # Installation
 * Copy these files to a directory (not necessarily a new one):
   * yt_dl_gui.py